 A landlord is usually responsible for payment of ground rent and service charges if applicable.
 Marshalls normally advise that the tenant will be responsible for the water, sewerage and council tax costs as well as utility and telephone charges.

 There are many different types of tenancy agreements and changes in the law and its interpretation mean that our agreements are constantly reviewed.
 The type and length of agreement most suitable will vary according to the requirements of the landlord and the tenant.
-Marshalls will be pleased to discuss with you the most appropriate form of agreement for your property and, if necessary, finalize negotiations between the two parties’ solicitors.
+Marshalls will be pleased to discuss with you the most appropriate form of agreement for your property and, if necessary, finalise negotiations between the two parties’ solicitors.

 The tenant is usually responsible for payment of utility and council tax bills.
 For managed properties, we will notify the relevant authorities that a tenancy has been agreed, request that the accounts be transferred and arrange for meter readings to be taken at commencement and termination of each tenancy.